- Faculty / Staff

 Note : Teams is currently configured to make Teams to Teams calls

 Microsoft Teams is the best place to schedule conference calls and meetings whether you are on campus or working remotely.
+It automatically incorporates accessibility features such as live captions.
 The process is extremely simple and can be done with either Microsoft Teams or in your Outlook Calendar.
 Joining an online meeting does not require additional software and can be done in a regular web browser.
 There are no restrictions on who can join a Teams Meeting making this the best choice for communicating with people outside of our organization.
 To learn more about setting up Teams Meetings, please see our Microsoft Teams Meetings section of the website.

 For information on how to blur or replace your Teams background during a meeting/call see our Enabling a Virtual Background in Teams page.